andrewowest/noindex/README.md

-# noindex
+# Noindex

-The internet used to feel like a neighborhood, and noindex is built in that spirit.
+The internet used to feel like a neighborhood, and Noindex is built in that spirit.
 It’s invite-only, anti-scalable, and designed to be your "third place" on the web.

 ## Features